 If you’re still not sure whether or not your audio is containerized, you can write an audio stream to disk and try listening to it with a program like VLC.
 If your audio is containerized, VLC will be able to play it back without any additional configuration.

-If you determine you’re working with raw audio, make sure to set the encoding and the sample rate.
+When using raw audio, make sure to set the encoding and the sample rate.
 Both parameters are required for Deepgram to be able to decode your stream.